Kyriba Software Engineer Salary in Warsaw Metropolitan Area | PLN 36K-PLN 67.5K+ | Levels.fyi

 The median Software Engineer compensation in Warsaw Metropolitan Area package at Kyriba totals PLN 67.5K per year.
-View the base salary, stock, and bonus breakdowns for Kyriba's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Kyriba's total compensation packages.
 Last updated: 10/1/2025

 Company